Three Kids Mine

 What's Next?

 NDEP hosted an open house Community Information Meeting in March 2023 in Henderson, Nevada.
 This provided the community with an opportunity to provide input on the Proposed Plan for the cleanup of environmental contamination at the Three Kids Mine site.
 In November 2023, NDEP issued the Record of Decision explaining the selected cleanup alternative for the site.
-Site cleanup is estimated to begin in summer 2024.
+The Perimeter Air Monitoring Plan describes how air will be monitored during site cleanup activities, which began in May 2024.

 Background